Emerging from a true time warp, Cuba’s capital Havana is undergoing a transformation.

 The largest market, known by locals simply as San Jose (Centro Cultural Antiguos Almacenes de Deposito San Jose), sits in a warehouse by the water in Desamparados.
 However most of what’s on offer here can be found more interestingly in the pop up stalls set up in doorways and on staircases throughout the old town.
 Brush up on your negotiation skills.

-Antiques and old books make for a fascinating blast from the past at Plaza de Armas.
-Lovingly displayed, you can easily spend hours browsing in between espresso and mojito breaks.
+Antiques and old books make fascinating souvenirs.
+Search for a blast from the past in the Plaza de Armas.
+Lovingly displayed, you can easily spend hours browsing the time-worn wares on offer.
+Take regular espresso and mojito breaks.

 For top things to see and do in Havana that will leave you feeling refreshed, explore the city’s many picturesque squares.
 Quaint cafes inhabit the shadows of churches and balconies cling to colourful buildings.
 Wander the laneways and discover your favourite.

 Do you have any tips for top things to see and do in Havana?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock